Case Study: Community Associations Institute

 We first conducted research and presented CAI and CAMICB with a communication strategy.
 The plan involves activities to enhance the visibility and reputation of CAI and communicate the importance of having community association managers who are credentialed (trained, educated and professional).

-Our strategy does not treat all of these audiences equally.
-We believe that the HOA homeowner, especially those actively involved with the board or various committees, are an especially important audience because they are the consumer of the association manager or management company.
+We also believe that the HOA homeowner, especially those actively involved with the board or various committees, are an especially important audience because they are the consumer of the association manager or management company.
 Furthermore, their involvement indicates that they take the investment they have made in their home very seriously and want to make sure that investment is protected.

 Working closely with CAI and CAMICB staff, we have seen a steady increase in membership and engagement on the part of community managers and volunteer homeowners.
 Furthermore, policymakers and opinion leaders increasingly see the need for, and value of, state licensure for community association managers.